-Golgi-localised putative S-Adenosyl methionine transporters required for plant cell wall polysaccharide methylation
+Golgi-localized putative S-adenosyl methionine transporters required for plant cell wall polysaccharide methylation.

 MetadataShow full item record

 Polysaccharide methylation, especially that of pectin, is a common and important feature of land plant cell walls.
 Polysaccharide methylation takes place in the Golgi apparatus and therefore relies on the import of S-adenosyl methionine (SAM) from the cytosol into the Golgi.
-However, to date, no Golgi SAM transporter has been identified in plants.
-In this work, we studied major facilitator superfamily members in Arabidopsis that we identified as putative Golgi SAM transporters (GoSAMTs).
-Knock-out of the two most highly expressed GoSAMTs led to a strong reduction in Golgi-synthesised polysaccharide methylation.
+However, so far, no Golgi SAM transporter has been identified in plants.
+Here we studied major facilitator superfamily members in Arabidopsis that we identified as putative Golgi SAM transporters (GoSAMTs).
+Knockout of the two most highly expressed GoSAMTs led to a strong reduction in Golgi-synthesized polysaccharide methylation.
 Furthermore, solid-state NMR experiments revealed that reduced methylation changed cell wall polysaccharide conformations, interactions and mobilities.
-Notably, the NMR revealed the existence of pectin ‘egg-box’ structures in intact cell walls, and showed that their formation is enhanced by reduced methyl-esterification.
+Notably, NMR revealed the existence of pectin 'egg-box' structures in intact cell walls and showed that their formation is enhanced by reduced methyl esterification.
 These changes in wall architecture were linked to substantial growth and developmental phenotypes.
 In particular, anisotropic growth was strongly impaired in the double mutant.
 The identification of putative transporters involved in import of SAM into the Golgi lumen in plants provides new insights into the paramount importance of polysaccharide methylation for plant cell wall structure and function.

 Is supplemented by: https://doi.org/10.17863/CAM.82899